Orca Slicer

 After that, simply run the file to start the application.

-This quick process works on most popular Linux distributions like Ubuntu, Fedora, and Debian.
+This quick process works on most popular Linux flatpak distributions like Ubuntu, Fedora, and Debian.

 Also Read: Orca Slicer Not Working?